 - (1) The submitted site plan and general notes reflect the subdivision is Berwyn Heights.
 While much of the Charlton Heights subdivision was resubdivided by subsequent plats and is currently recorded as Berwyn Heights, the subject site was never resubdivided and recorded in land records as Berwyn Heights.
-The plans should be corrected to indicate the subdivision name as Charlton Heights as shown on the current record plat (Plat Book A-52). - (2) The site plan does not provide bearings and distance or reflect the underlying lots lines for lots 16-19.
+The plans should be corrected to indicate the subdivision name as Charlton Heights as shown on the current record plat (Plat Book A-52). - (2) The site plan does not provide bearings and distance or reflect the underlying lots lines for Lots 16-19.
 All bearing and distances shall be shown on the site plan along with the existing lot information. - f.
-Permits-In a memorandum dated January 31, 2017, the Permit Review Section offered numerous comments which have either been addressed by revisions to the plans or included as conditions in the Recommendation section of this report.
+Permits-Numerous permit review comments have been addressed by revisions to the plans or by conditions of this approval.